Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 You can download the macOS compatible version from the release page, which contains the macOS app for Ideal Piano, double click to open the software to use.

-Note: currently pygame's mixer has a bug that it cannot pause MIDI file playing on macOS, which is used by default to play MIDI files in Ideal Piano, this bug only appears on macOS, for Windows and Linux the pause function works fine.
-So by default the pause function in the playing MIDI files mode will not work, if you want to pause and unpause MIDI file playing in Ideal Piano macOS version before pygame's developers fix this bug, you can switch to use fluidsynth to play MIDI files in Ideal Piano by changing `use_soundfont` to True in the settings file.
-Then you need to install fluidsynth on macOS, which is pretty easy, you can use homebrew to install fluidsynth.
-You can run this line in the terminal to install fluidsynth using homebrew.
+For macOS version,  to play MIDI files using the default settings you need to make sure that you currently have a MIDI output port that can produce sound, and then select the corresponding MIDI output port in the Choose MIDI Device window.

+If you want to use SoundFont files as instruments in the macOS version, you need to install fluidsynth, it is recommended to install fluidsynth with homebrew.

 ```
 brew install fluidsynth